The-Code-Dose/thecodedose-website/_data/blog/2022-12-10-what-is-typescript.md

 T﻿ypeScript throws an error when you try to perform an arithmetic operation on a string.
 This is useful in catching potential errors if we try to use the result of this expression i.e. \`NaN\` as a string.

 N﻿ote that the browser cannot run TypeScript.
-Therefore, TypeScript is compiled to JavaScript before it can be run in the browser.
+Therefore, TypeScript is transpiled (translated and compiled) into plain JavaScript, so it can be run in any JavaScript runtime.

-T﻿hus, TypeScript highlights unexpected behaviour in your code and helps you catch bug earlier on in the development stage.
+This makes it a popular choice for building scalable and maintainable applications, as the type checking can help catch errors early on and prevent bugs from being introduced later on.

+TypeScript was developed and is maintained by Microsoft.
+It is designed to be used in large-scale applications and is often used with Angular, a popular JavaScript framework for building web applications.
-Y﻿ou can learn more about TypeScript on <https://www.typescriptlang.org/>
+Y﻿ou can learn more about it on <https://www.typescriptlang.org/>